FOSSEE/sdes-stscripts/Version_Control/vcs4/vcs4.rst

 ..
 R25

-The changes can be pushed to the central repository now.
-We could also check the changes that will be pushed, before pushing them, using the hg outgoing command.
+Now, the changes can be pushed to the central repository.
+We could also check the changes before pushing them, using the 'hg outgoing' command.

 ..
 L26